Koshak1013/HuananzhiX99_BIOS_mods/README.md

 ![](https://github.com/Koshak1013/HuananzhiX99_BIOS_mods/raw/master/.git_images/screen02.png)

 9. Choose "File > Save image file...", save.
 BIOS is ready for flashing.
 You can also flash it with the corresponding button in S3TurboTool.

+***RAW driver*** (supports sleep mode, only supports uniprocessor systems):
+1. In S3TurboTool, click "Build Driver"
+2. Press the RAW button in the upper right corner and select the required BIOS
+3. Adjust the required voltage offsets.
+Click "Собрать и установить драйвер".
+4. The BIOS is saved in the same folder and is ready for flashing.
+You can also flash it with the corresponding button in S3TurboTool.

+*ATTENTION!
+After installing the RAW driver, do not edit this BIOS with any programs, otherwise the BIOS will become inoperable.*

 If you have any difficulties, as well as if you have comments and suggestions, please contact the [Telegram group](https://t.me/chinese_lga2011_3_x99)